Sharktower/ui-react/README_CODECEPT.md

 ### Purpose

-This document gives the user an insight of how to install Codeceptjs, pre-requisites before starting a test and how to execute a test.
+This document gives the user an insight of how to use CodeceptJS, including pre-requisites before starting a test, and how to execute a test.

 ### CodeceptJS Installation and Setup